ACEsuit/ACE.jl/docs/src/intro.md

 # Introduction

-This package implements approximation schemes for permutation and isometry invariant functions, with focus on modelling atomic interactions.
+This package implements approximation schemes for permutation and isometry equi-variant functions (including invariant scalars, equi-variant vectors and tensors).
+Although the original focus was on modelling atomic interactions, the scope is in principle much broader hence the `ACE.jl` core library is agnostic about the application domain.
 It provides constructions of symmetric polynomial bases, imposing permutation and isometry invariance.
-Heavy use is made of trigonometric polynomials and spherical harmonics to obtain rotation invariance.
+Heavy use is made of trigonometric polynomials and spherical harmonics to impose the symmetries.

-The main scheme currently implemented is based on the Atomic Cluster Expansion (ACE) described in
+The implemention is based on the Atomic Cluster Expansion (ACE) described in the following references:

-   Drautz, R.: Atomic cluster expansion for accurate and transferable interatomic potentials.
+* Drautz, R.: Atomic cluster expansion for accurate and transferable interatomic potentials.
 Phys.
 Rev. B Condens.
 Matter.
 99, 014104 (2019). doi:10.1103/PhysRevB.99.014104

-A more detailed description and variations are discussed in

-      M. Bachmayr, G. Csanyi, G. Dusson, S. Etter, C. van der Oord, and C. Ortner.
-Approximation of potential energy surfaces with spherical harmonics. arXiv:1911.03550v2; [http](https://arxiv.org/abs/1911.03550) [PDF](https://arxiv.org/pdf/1911.03550.pdf)
+* M. Bachmayr, G. Csanyi, G. Dusson, S. Etter, C. van der Oord, and C. Ortner.
+Atomic cluster expansion: Cluster Expansion: Completeness, Efficiency and Stability. arXiv:1911.03550v3; [[http]](https://arxiv.org/abs/1911.03550) [[PDF]](https://arxiv.org/pdf/1911.03550.pdf)

-There are also implementations of pure permutation invariant bases and of bases with only cylindrical symmetries for bond energies.
+* Drautz, R.: Atomic cluster expansion of scalar, vectorial, and tensorial properties including magnetism and charge transfer, Phys.
+Rev. B 102, 024104, 2020 [[http]](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.024104)